 Choosing a provider

-Equity release products are regulated by the Financial Conduct Authority and there are rules about what providers must tell you about equity release.
+Equity release products are regulated by the Financial Conduct Authority (FCA).
+There are rules about what providers must tell you about equity release.

-You should make sure you take out an equity release product with an authorised provider.
-Contact the Equity Release Council for details of member organisations.
+Make sure you take out an equity release product with an authorised provider.
+They should be a member of the Equity Release Council – you can check on their website for a list of member organisations.
 They have stricter rules than the basic regulation requirements.